• 📖 Cover

 Euclidean Distance

-Interpretation: The distance of 21.2 is a raw number measured in the same mixed units as your features — part years of age, part thousands of dollars of income.
-By itself, 21.2 tells you nothing useful until you compare it to the distances between other pairs of customers.
-If most customer pairs have distances between 5 and 15, then 21.2 is a relatively large gap and these two customers are quite different.
-If most pairs have distances between 50 and 200, then 21.2 means they are actually quite similar.
-This is precisely why Euclidean distance is most informative after standardization: once all features are on a common z-score scale, a distance of 1.0 always means “roughly one standard deviation apart across all features,” giving you a calibrated ruler.
+Interpretation: The distance of roughly 28.5 is a raw number measured in the mixed units of the original features — part years of age, part thousands of dollars, part spending-score points.
+By itself, 28.5 tells you nothing useful until you compare it to the distances between other pairs of customers.
+If most customer pairs have distances between 5 and 15, then 28.5 is a relatively large gap and these two customers are quite different.
+If most pairs have distances between 50 and 200, then 28.5 means they are actually quite similar.
+This is precisely why Euclidean distance is most informative after standardisation: once all features are on a common z-score scale, a distance of 1.0 always means roughly one standard deviation apart across all features, giving you a calibrated ruler.

 Warning

 Pitfall: Do not interpret raw Euclidean distances as meaningful numbers without first understanding the scale of your features.
-A distance of 21.2 when Age is in years and Income is in thousands is dominated almost entirely by the income dimension (\((60-80)^2 = 400\) vs. \((35-28)^2 = 49\)).
-Standardize first.
+A distance of 28.5 mixes years, thousands of dollars, and spending-score points, so the dimensions with the largest numerical spread dominate the calculation.
+Standardise first.

 Important

-Notice that Spending Score (difference of 20) and Income (difference of 15) contribute much more than Age (difference of 5).
-Features with larger numbers dominate the distance — this is why we need standardization!
+Notice that the spending score (difference of 20) and the income (difference of 15) contribute far more to the total than the age (difference of 5).
+Features with larger numerical spreads dominate the distance, which is precisely why standardisation is needed.

 Other Distance Measures